aaron1729/sleep-stories/README.md

 #### run times

-waiting for chatGPT (and dalle) response is the main bottleneck in this process. here are some approximate run times.
+waiting for chatGPT (and dalle) response is the main bottleneck in this process. here are some approximate run times, although it seems that chatGPT occasionally hangs and makes these much longer.
 * get 20 stops for a stops file: `[fill this in -- probably on the order of 3min per stops file]`
 * write a story: 6.5min for long (with 20 stops), 4.5min for short (with (a,c,n,z) = (1,5,2,1)).
-* edit a story: extremely variable, and independent of the story being long or short -- mostly 4-7min, but occasionally as high as 17min. `[finish this when finished editing]`
+* edit a story: 4-7min (and rather variable -- not even really correlated with the `length` of the story).
-* make cues: 0.5sec.
+* make cues: <1sec per cues file.
-* make kt: `almost instantaneous`.
+* make kt: <0.1sec per kt file.
 * get art style description: 30-40sec each.
 * get dalle prompts: 6-10sec per prompt.
 * get images: 20-25sec each (with `size="1024x1792"` and `quality="standard"`).